 Michael Perre, Principal of Vanguard.
-He has been with Vanguard since 1990, has managed investment portfolios since 1999, and has managed the Fund since 2008 (co-managed since 2016).
+He has been with Vanguard since 1990, has managed investment portfolios since 1999, has managed the Emerging Markets Stock Index Fund since 2008 (co-managed since 2016), and has co-managed the Pacific Stock Index Fund since 2016.
 Education: B.A., Saint Joseph's University; M.B.A., Villanova University.

-The Statement of Additional Information provides information about each portfolio manager's compensation, other accounts under management, and ownership of shares of the Fund.
+The Funds' Statement of Additional Information provides information about each portfolio manager's compensation, other accounts under management, and ownership of shares of the Funds.